 Target pest Aspidiotus destructor Signoret (Hemiptera: Diaspididae)

-Target regulated articles All fruits, vegetables and plants that are hosts of Aspidiotus destructor
+Target regulated articles All hosts of Aspidiotus destructor

 Treatment schedule

-Minimum absorbed dose of 150 Gy to prevent F1 reproduce in Aspidiotus destructor.
+Schedule 1: Minimum absorbed dose of 150 Gy to prevent the development of F1 generation gravid females in Aspidiotus destructor.

-There is 95% confidence that the treatment according to this schedule prevents F1 reproduce in not less than 99.9702% of gravid females of Aspidiotus destructor.
+There is 95% confidence that the treatment according to this schedule prevents the development of F1 generation gravid females in not less than 99.9897% of gravid females of Aspidiotus destructor.

-Minimum absorbed dose of 224 Gy to prevent F1 generation development in Aspidiotus destructor.
+Schedule 2: Minimum absorbed dose of 224 Gy to prevent the development of F1 generation first-instar nymph stage in Aspidiotus destructor.

-There is 95% confidence that the treatment according to this schedule prevents offspring developing to the second-instar nymph stage of progeny from not less than 99.9941% of gravid females of Aspidiotus destructor.
+There is 95% confidence that the treatment according to this schedule prevents the development of F1 generation first-instar nymph stage from not less than 99.9941% of gravid females of Aspidiotus destructor.

-This treatment should be applied in accordance with the requirements of ISPM 18 (Guidelines for the use of irradiation as a phytosanitary measure).
+This treatment should be applied in accordance with the requirements of ISPM 18 (Requirements for the use of irradiation as a phytosanitary measure).

-This treatment should not be applied to fruits, vegetables, and plants stored in a modified atmosphere because the modified atmosphere may affect the treatment efficacy.
+This treatment should not be applied to all hosts stored in a modified atmosphere because the modified atmosphere may affect the treatment efficacy.

 Other relevant information